hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Attacking knocked down warriors

-If an enemy is fighting a warrior who is knocked down, he may attack him to put him out of his misery.
-If any of the attacks wound the knocked down model and he fails his armor save, he is automatically taken out of action as explained previously.
-A knocked down model may not parry.
+If an enemy is fighting a warrior who is _knocked down_, he may attack him to put him out of his misery.
+If any of the attacks wound the _knocked down_ model and he fails his armor save, he is automatically taken out of action as explained previously.
+A _knocked down_ model may not parry.

 #### Attacking stunned warriors

-A stunned warrior is at the mercy of his enemies.
-Attacks against stunned warriors automatically hit, but otherwise follow the same rules for Knocked Down.
+A _stunned_ warrior is at the mercy of his enemies.
+Attacks against _stunned_ warriors automatically hit, but otherwise follow the same rules for Knocked Down.

-#### Attacking stunned and knocked down warriors
+#### Attacking _stunned_ and _knocked down_ warriors

 A model with multiple attacks may not stun/knock down and then automatically take a warrior out of action during the same hand-to-hand combat phase.
 The only way you can achieve this is to have more than one of your models attacking the same enemy.
 If the enemy is stunned/knocked down by the first warrior, he can be hit and put out of action by the _next_ warrior to attack.

-If your model is engaged in close combat with an enemy who is still standing, he cannot attack any other models that are stunned or knocked down, since in reality they will not pose an immediate threat to him and their companions will try to protect them.
+If your model is engaged in close combat with an enemy who is still standing, he cannot attack any other models that are _stunned_ or _knocked down_, since in reality they will not pose an immediate threat to him and their companions will try to protect them.

 #### Moving from combat

 Once models are engaged in hand-to-hand combat they cannot move away during their movement phase.
 They must fight until they are either taken out of action, until they take out their enemies, or until one or the other breaks and runs.
-The exception to this rule is that if all a model's close combat opponents are knocked down or stunned, he may move away from the combat if you wish, and even charge other enemies within range.
+The exception to this rule is that if all a model's close combat opponents are _knocked down_ or stunned, he may move away from the combat if you wish, and even charge other enemies within range.

 #### Breaking from combat